MrLightgun/MiSTerSindenDriver/README.md

 I have a generic joypad connected and a keyboard, you can also have the Sinden Lightgun connected throughout the process.

-Your Sinden Lightgun needs v1.09 firmware, on Windows download the windows v2.05 beta.
+Your Sinden Lightgun needs v1.09 firmware, on Windows, download the latest windows software from www.sindenlightgun.com The latest Sinden software will try to autodetect your lightgun on load, when it has finished click "stop".
+Go to firmware update tab
 Update Lightgun with latest firmware.
-Restart Sinden app
+Restart Sinden software
 Select lightgun on firmware update tab
 Click enable joystick mode and click ok to the prompts.
 Disconnect